tiffanyvallo/CV/README.md

  | [Projects](#projects) | [Skills](#skills) | [Experience](#experience)  | [Education](#education) |  [Interests](#interests) | [Contact](#contact) |

 I am an aspiring Junior Developer.
 After my whole working life in the NHS, I decided to switch career paths and pursue a career that I would find more fulfilling and satisfying.
-The tech industry is continuously changing, I find that everyday is a new and exciting challenge that I am eager to take on.
+As the tech industry is highly innovative and ever changing, I wanted to venture into a career in this industry as everyday is a new and exciting challenge that I am eager to take on.
+Makers allowed me to gain the skills needed, such as pair programming and Test Driven Development (TDD),  to become an ideal fit and showed me the potential of how exciting and fun a career in software engineering truly is.
+I have a background in psychology with experience in data management, service operations and recruitment.
+After working successfully in a number of demanding and time pressured administrative roles within the NHS, I have been able to gain a range of analytical and decisive skills that will enable my expansion and growth into new endeavours.
+Working hard with efficiency, along with having a friendly and approachable persona are traits I believe are important to my work ethic; enabling me to carry out and delegate tasks, meet deadlines all while building positive relationships with my colleagues.

 ## Projects